 - Acknowledgement Letter (IRS Letter 5265) - if you include this with your submission, we’ll mail you an acknowledgement to inform you that we received your submission and give you the VCP case number assigned to it.

 Some plan failures (and some appropriate corrections) cause a participant or the plan sponsor to be liable for an excise tax or additional income tax.
 In your VCP submission, you can ask that we not pursue certain excise taxes or certain additional income taxes that a plan sponsor or participant would be liable for because of either a failure or a correction.

 To obtain our approval, the plan sponsor generally must fully correct the failure.
 Usually, this means that the plan and the participants must be placed in the same position they would’ve been in if the failure had not occurred.

 Example: The plan sponsor didn’t make a contribution required by the plan document.
 Full correction would be to make the required contribution plus an additional amount to reflect the lost earnings during the period from the date the contribution should’ve been made through the date the corrective contribution is made.

 The EPCRS revenue procedure offers general guidance on how to correct failures and includes details on some correction methods that are acceptable.

-- For correction methods that we’ve already approved for many common failures, see Revenue Procedure 2013-12, Appendices A and B of (exclusion of eligible employees, missed contributions, failed ADP/ACP tests, etc.).
+- For correction methods that we’ve already approved for many common failures, see Revenue Procedure 2016-51, Appendices A or B of (exclusion of eligible employees, missed contributions, failed ADP/ACP tests, etc.).